Welcome to this article on freelance software development teams vs dedicated development teams.

 Why do organizations need to choose between different kinds of teams?

-At the outset, we need to remember that software development is only one part of an organizations IT budget.
+To start this review article on freelance software development vs dedicated development teams, we need to begin by remembering that software development is only one part of an organization’s IT budget.
 Infrastructure, software, emerging technology, etc. are the other parts of this budget.

-How is the budgetary outlook for these different parts?
-A comprehensive research report shows that most organizations are increasing their IT budget, however, IT infrastructure including hardware and cloud accounts for most of this increase.
-In other words, software development budget may see no noticeable growth!
-Read more of this research report in “The 2019 state of IT”.
+What is the budgetary outlook for these different parts?
+A comprehensive research report shows that most organizations are increasing their IT budgets, however, IT infrastructure including hardware and cloud accounts take most of this increase.
+In other words, the software development budget may see no noticeable growth!

 What does this mean for you as an entrepreneur or a software development manager in an enterprise?
 It means that you will need to spend your software development budget very judiciously.
 You need value for money, therefore, you must find the best software developers within your budget!

-How do you as an entrepreneur or a development manager decide between freelance app development team vs. field expert software development teams?
-This involves careful decision making, where the following factors come into play:
+How do you, as an entrepreneur or a development manager, decide between a freelance software development team vs. a field expert software development team?
+This involves careful decision-making, where the following factors come into play: